 Choosing a suitable backpacking pack can be a daunting task, with myriad models touting different capacities, organization, suspension designs, and more.
 Our breakdown—written by women, for women—will help you identify your personal style of backpacking and which category of pack is best for you.
-While not every option below is specified as a women's model (which often have shorter torsos and contoured shoulders straps and hipbelts), all of our picks have been vetted as comfortable and well fitting for female backpackers.
+While not every option below is specified as a dedicated women's model, all of our picks have been extensively tested and vetted as comfortable and well fitting for female backpackers.
 Below are our favorite women’s backpacking packs of 2024, including reliable all-rounders, feature-rich heavy haulers, and streamlined ultralight models.
 For more background information, see our comparison table and buying advice below the picks.
 We’ve also compiled a list of the best backpacking packs, which covers both men’s and women’s designs.

 Our Team's Backpack Picks for Women